raspberrypilearning/turtle-tracker/en/step_1.md

 title: What you will learn
 ---

-+ Learning objective 1
++ Use x and y coordinates in Scratch
-+ Learning objective 2
++ Use lists to store data
-+ Learning objective 3
++ Use variables 'for this sprite only'

 --- /collapse ---